QLe13/CatPaws/docs/index.md

 # User Guide

 Upon opening the application, a user will see a login window.
 After submiting their username and password, the user will be brought to either the student interface or teacher interface.
-See guides of each below.
+See guides for each below.

 ### Student User

 A student user will be brought to their landing page, where they will see the classes that they are currently taking.
 By clicking the buttons above the table, they will be able to switch between classes for the current semester and classes for the next semester.

 ### Teacher User

-# Current Issues

-1. Firebase install sometimes provides access issues.
-This seems to be a MacOS issue.
-2. There seems to be conversion issues from typescript to React.
-This is either a Firebase or MacOS issue.

 # Modifications from the Client